Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Computing the quantum-averaged inner Green's function

-The constants $S_0$ and $C$, defined in Eq.~\eqref{eq:S0_C}, are respectively the extremal Bekenstein-Hawking entropy of the black hole and the Schwarzian coupling.
-Turning off the source, the generating functional reduces to the partition function of the Schwarzian theory, which is known exactly \cite{mertens_solvable_2023}:
+The constants $S_0$ and $C$ are respectively the extremal Bekenstein-Hawking entropy of the black hole and the Schwarzian coupling.
+Turning off the source, the generating functional reduces to the partition function of the Schwarzian theory, which is known exactly \cite{Mertens:2022irh}:

-The quantum average expectation value of the bilocal operator $G^\text{E}_\Delta$ is extracted by taking functional derivatives with respect to the source $\Phi_0$ of the operator $\mathcal{O}_\Delta$:
+The quantum average expectation value of the bilocal operator $\mathcal{G}^\text{E}_\Delta$ is extracted by taking functional derivatives with respect to the source $\Phi_0$ of the operator $\mathcal{O}_\Delta$:

-The general form of these corrections have already been expressed in \cite{Mertens:2017mtv} and reads:
+The general form of these corrections has already been obtained in \cite{Mertens:2017mtv} and reads:

-where $\tau_\text{E} = |\tau^\text{E}_1-\tau^\text{E}_2|$, $\dd\mu(p)=\dd p^2\sinh(2\pi p)$ for $p$ varying between $0$ and $+\infty$, and $\Gamma(\Delta \pm \ii p_1 \pm \ii p_2)$ is a short-hand notation for the product of the four different Gamma functions corresponding to the different signs of the $\pm$'s.
-As the quantum average of the bilocal operator only depends on the Euclidean time through $\tau_\text{E}$, we take the liberty to write it with a single variable $\vev{G^\text{E}_\Delta(\tau_\text{E})}$ for ease of notation.
-The expression in Eq.~\eqref{eq:vev_2pt} is defined for $\tau_\text{E}\in(0,\beta)$ only, and should be understood beyond this interval by a periodic continuation $\vev{G^\text{E}_\Delta(\tau_\text{E}+\beta)}=\vev{G^\text{E}_\Delta(\tau_\text{E})}$.
-Note also that the transformation $\tau_\text{E}\to \beta-\tau_\text{E}$ leaves the correlator invariant, reflecting the symmetry under the exchange $p_1\leftrightarrow p_2$.
+where $\tau_\text{E} = \tau^\text{E}_1-\tau^\text{E}_2$, $\dd\mu(E) = \dd E\,C\e^{S_0} \sinh(2\pi\sqrt{2CE})/(2\pi^2)$ for $E$ varying between $0$ and $+\infty$, and $\Gamma(\Delta \pm \ii\sqrt{2CE_1} \pm \ii\sqrt{2CE_2})$ is a short-hand notation for the product of the four different Gamma functions corresponding to the different signs of the $\pm$'s.
+As the quantum average of the bilocal operator only depends on the Euclidean time through $\tau_\text{E}$, we take the liberty to write it with a single variable $\vev{\mathcal{G}^\text{E}_\Delta(\tau_\text{E})}$ for ease of notation.
+The expression in Eq.~\eqref{eq:vev_2pt} is defined for $\lvert\tau_\text{E} \rvert\in(0,\beta)$ only, and should be understood beyond this interval by a periodic continuation $\vev{\mathcal{G}^\text{E}_\Delta(\tau_\text{E}+\beta)}=\vev{\mathcal{G}^\text{E}_\Delta(\tau_\text{E})}$.
+Note also that the transformation $\tau_\text{E}\to \beta-\tau_\text{E}$ leaves the correlator invariant, reflecting the symmetry under the exchange $E_1\leftrightarrow E_2$.

-Ultimately, we need to express the result in Lorentzian signature, which requires to Wick rotate Eq.~\eqref{eq:vev_2pt}.
-Euclidean correlators are always time ordered \wrt the Euclidean time in order to make sense, that is: